-NATEF was administered to 10 mice and 10 rats in a dose of 2g/Kg p.o. and observations were made for gross behavioral changes such as locomotion, rearing, respiration, tremors, passivity, righting reflex, lacrimation and mortality for 14 days (13).
+NAT flower extract was administered to 10 mice and 10 rats in a dose of 2g/Kg p.o. and observations were made for gross behavioral changes such as locomotion, rearing, respiration, tremors, passivity, righting reflex, lacrimation and mortality for 14 days (11).

-Assessment of Analgesic activity
+Assessment of Analgesic Activity

-The three most widely used rodent models were chosen to evaluate the effect of NATEF on analgesic behavior such as, Tail flick latent period, Hot plate reaction in mice, and Acetic acid induced writhing response in mice
+The three most widely used rodent models were chosen to evaluate the effect of NAT flower extract on analgesic behavior such as, Tail flick latent period, Hot plate reaction in mice, and Acetic acid induced writhing response in mice